infra-kiwi/kiwi-blog/README.md

 * [0003-naming-id-practices](./0003-naming-id-practices): This example shows how to define good, self-explaining AWS CDK construct IDs.
 * [0004-cloudfront-logs-glue-athena](./0004-cloudfront-logs-glue-athena): This example shows how to query CloudFront logs using AWS Athena and AWS Glue.
 * [0005-cdk-nag](./0005-cdk-nag): This example shows how to apply the CDK linting rules provided by [`cdk-nag`](https://github.com/cdklabs/cdk-nag).
+* [0006-cdk-lazy](./0006-cdk-lazy): This example shows you how to use the CDK `Lazy` function to generate a "static" value (such as text) using a dynamic approach.

 ## Boilerplate (CDK)